HVIP Program Definitions Guide

 Repower

-“Repower” for the purposes of this program means the replacement of an existing engine with a new engine certified to any tier of the Optional emission standard approved by CARB instead of rebuilding the existing engine to its original specifications.
+The replacement of an existing engine with a new engine certified to any tier of the optional emission standard approved by CARB, instead of rebuilding the existing engine to its original specifications.

 Small Fleet

-“Small Fleet” A small fleet is defined as a public fleet that has 20 or fewer medium- and heavy-duty (MHD) vehicles or private fleets with 20 or fewer MHD vehicles and less than $15 million in annual revenue.
+A public fleet with 20 or fewer medium- and heavy-duty (MHD) vehicles or private fleets with 20 or fewer MHD vehicles and less than $15 million in annual revenue.

 Telematics